-If you're diagnosed with a brain tumor, you know you need a solid treatment plan and team to help you.
-HonorHealth's experts treat a range of brain tumors and can help you with the decisions you have ahead.
+If you're diagnosed with a brain tumor, you need a solid treatment plan and team to help you.
+HonorHealth's neurosurgeons at Scottsdale Osborn, John C. Lincoln and Deer Valley medical centers treat a range of brain tumors and can help you with the decisions you have ahead.

 Tumors that arise from the brain or spine coverings are considered primary brain tumors.
 Metastatic brain tumors have spread from cancer in other parts of the body, most frequently from the lungs, breast and colon.
 There are many different types of brain tumors, based on which cells are affected and how they look under a microscope.

 Benign brain tumors do not contain cancer cells.
 Usually, these tumors can be removed, and they seldom grow back.
 The border of a benign brain tumor can be clearly seen.
 Cells from benign tumors do not invade tissues around them or spread to other parts of the body.
 However, benign tumors can press on sensitive areas of the brain and cause serious health problems.
 Unlike benign tumors in most other parts of the body, benign brain tumors are sometimes life threatening.
 Very rarely, a benign brain tumor may become malignant.

 Malignant brain tumors contain cancer cells.
 Generally more serious and often life threatening, they're likely to grow rapidly and crowd or invade the surrounding healthy brain tissue.
 Very rarely, cancer cells can break away from a malignant brain tumor and spread to other parts of the brain, the spinal cord or other parts of the body.

 Sometimes, a malignant tumor does not extend into healthy tissue.
 The tumor might be contained within a layer of tissue.
 Or, the bones of the skull or another structure in the head might confine it.
 This is an encapsulated tumor.